tgfrerer/island/README.md

     git submodule init
     git submodule update

 The CMAKE parameter `PLUGINS_DYNAMIC` lets you choose whether to compile Island as a static binary, or as a thin module with dynamic plugins.
-I recommend dynamic plugins for debug, and deactivating the option for release builds.
+Unless you change this parameter, Debug builds will be built thin/dynamic for hot-reloading, and Release builds will produce a single static binary.